luqmansen/Hanako/README.md

 </p>

 ## What is This ?
-This is an anime database services based on [go-micro](https://github.com/micro/go-micro) framework
+This is an anime database app implementing microservice based on [go-micro](https://github.com/micro/go-micro) framework

 ## What's working now
 - Anime service and Rest API is working now

-Other stuff still on development, fork this repo and help me 	（‐＾▽＾‐）
+## Current Project State
+- Not actively developed, if you want to contribute, just create PR

 ## Prerequisites
 - [micro v2](https://github.com/micro/micro)